OperationalizingAI/DevOpsGAIWorkshop/README.md

 - After the Database is created select the Connect button for Cluster0
 - Select Drivers
 - Select Python (3.12 or later is fine)
-- Copy the connect string: it Should look like this:
+- Copy the connect string: it Should look like something like this:

  ```
   mongodb+srv://<userid>:<password>@cluster0.ozciyn7.mongodb.net/?retryWrites=true&w=majority